Wales Council of the Blind

 An agency offering conversion of documents into accessible formats such as Braille, audio, large print and DAISY.

-Transition plan ALN
+Transition plan CYP

 This is a plan that should form part of the first review">annual review after the child's 14th birthday and any subsequent annual review.
 The purpose of the plan is to draw together information from a range of individuals within and beyond the school to plan coherently for the young person's transition to adult life.

-Transitional arrangements ALN
+Transitional arrangements CYP

 These are legal provisions that provide for a smooth changeover from the legal regime established by the Education Act 1981 and the Education (Special Educational Needs) Regulations 1983, to those established under the Education Act 1993 and the Education (Special Educational Needs) Regulations 1994.